flashsherlock/fMRIdata/7T/odor/RSA/readme.md

 * random

 ## Recipe_fMRI.m
 Main workflow for ROI analysis.
+Currently, it average all trials for each odor condition.

 ## Recipe_fMRI_searchlight.m
 Main workflow for searchlignt analysis (have not been edited).